open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-simple-install.md

 * You can create .bat file by adding some commands in any editor like notepad or notepad++.
 * Save file with .bat extension.
 It will create executable file
-* you need to learn and research different DOS commands which help us to simplifies the process of installation and achieve our objective.
+* you need to learn and research different DOS commands which help us to simplify the process of installation and achieve our objective.

 ### Script Should Perform following Functionality: